coollabsio/documentation-coolify/docs/builds/packs/static.md

 <br />

 Static Build Packs take the files from your project and create a Docker image with a web server to serve them.
 This means your final Docker image has a web server ready to display your HTML, CSS, and JavaScript files.

-Static Build Packs work best when your project is already built (for example, with a static site generator like Astro or Webstudio).
+Static Build Packs only work if your project is already built (for example, with a static site generator like [Astro]() or [Webstudio]()).
 Once you have the built files, you can upload them to a Git repository and use Coolify to deploy your site.

 ## How to Use Static Build Pack